catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 For ``SLO`` the difference is that a user-defined manifest file describing the object segments is required.
 It also does not rely on eventually consistent container listings to do so.
 This means that the segments can be held in different container locations.
-The fact that once all files are can't then change is the reason why these are referred to as 'static' objects.
+The fact that once all files can't then change is the reason why these are referred to as 'static' objects.

 A more manual approach
 ======================